rajeshr6r/ml_as_a_service/README.md

 ## Background and Objective

-One of the greatest challenges faced by a Data Scientist is getting their <b>sophisticated ML Model running successfully in their laptops<b> to the end user.
+One of the greatest challenges faced by a Data Scientist is getting their <b>sophisticated ML Model running successfully in their laptops</b> to the end user.
 So many tools are available and yet everything requires the Data Scientist to learn the toolkit to proceed .

 Some of the challenges involved in deploying a model to production include
   a.
 Scalability